How is pancreatic cancer diagnosed?

 Medical history and physical exam

-Your doctor will take a thorough medical history to check for any pancreatic cancer risk factors, and to get information about pain (how long you have had it, its severity, where it is, and what makes it worse or better), appetite, weight loss, tiredness, and other symptoms.
+Your doctor will ask about your medical history to check for any pancreatic cancer risk factors, and to learn more about any symptoms you are having, such as pain, changes in appetite, weight loss, and tiredness.

-A thorough physical exam will focus mostly on your abdomen to check for any masses or fluid buildup.
+A thorough physical exam will focus mostly on your abdomen (belly) to check for any masses or fluid buildup.
+Cancers that block the bile duct may cause the gallbladder to enlarge, which can sometimes be felt on physical exam.
+Pancreatic cancer may spread to the liver, causing it to enlarge.
 Your skin and the whites of your eyes will be checked for jaundice (yellowing).
-Cancers that block the bile duct may also cause the gallbladder to enlarge, which can sometimes be felt on physical exam.
-Pancreatic cancer may spread to the liver, causing it to enlarge.

-The cancer can also spread to lymph nodes above the collarbone and other locations.
-These areas will be looked at carefully for swelling that might mean cancer spread.
+Pancreatic cancer can also spread to lymph nodes above the collarbone and other locations.
+These areas will be looked at carefully for lumps or swelling that might mean cancer spread.

 Computed tomography (CT) scan

-Before the test, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
+Before the test, you might be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
-You may also receive an IV line through which a different kind of contrast dye (IV contrast) is injected.
+You might also receive an IV line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures such as blood vessels in your body.